aarhusstadsarkiv/digiarch/README.md

   identify     Identify files.
   extract      Unpack archives.
-  edit         Edit the database. upgrade      Upgrade the database. help         Show the help for a command. completions  Generate shell completions.
+  edit         Edit the database. search       Search the database. log          Display the event log. upgrade      Upgrade the database. help         Show the help for a command. completions  Generate shell completions.